liamnaddell/fsdesign/README.md

 1. We implemented DFS here, but others might implement BFS search, it's allegedly faster.
 2. Strcmp is probably not that expensive for O(~10-50) average case elements.
 3. What's `de`'s lifetime?
 The manual doesn't say!
+I assume de lives until the next readdir from within the same thread.

 ## How might we implement this in libc?